B.A. (HDE), MBA, PhD

 In 2013, Hélène established The Depth Leadership Trust, a non-profit organisation that aims to develop and promote understanding of depth psychology amongst leaders, organisations and civil society.
 The Trust is also involved in a variety of small community projects that help people find their voices and develop their leadership capacity.
 As part of the Trust, in 2017, she started and still runs the Prince Albert Skills School, a small school for marginalised teenagers who have dropped out of the formal schooling system.

-Hélène is working to the completion of a PhD in 2020 that will offer a model for the design of business school curricula which build deep integrity in students of leadership, so that, over time, they develop an internal moral ecology that addresses the complex and conflicting demands of individual, collective and systemic well-being.
+Hélène completed a PhD in September 2021 that offers a model for the development of leadership integrity.
+She outlined the design of business school curricula which build integrity in students of leadership, so that, over time, they develop an internal moral ecology that addresses the complex and conflicting demands of individual, collective and systemic well-being.